ArtifexSoftware/mupdf/docs/src/language-bindings.rst

 Building the DLLs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We build Windows binaries by running `devenv.com` directly.
-As of 2021-05-17
-the location of `devenv.com` is hard-coded in this Python script.

 Building `_mupdf.pyd` is tricky because it needs to be built with a
 specific `Python.h` and linked with a specific `python.lib`.
 This is